 With (changes are shown)

 “After transmitting an MPDU that requires an Ack frame as a response (see Annex G), the STA shall wait for an AckTimeout interval, with a value of aSIFSTime + aSlotTime + aRxPHYStartDelay, starting at the PHY-TXEND.confirm primitive.
 If a PHY-RXSTART.indication primitive does not occur during the AckTimeout interval, the STA concludes that the transmission of the MPDU has failed, and this STA shall invoke its backoff procedure upon expiration of the AckTimeout interval.

 If a PHY-RXSTART.indication primitive does occur during the AckTimeout interval, the STA shall wait for the corresponding PHY-RXEND.indication primitive to determine whether the MPDU transmission was successful.
-The recognition of a valid Ack frame sent by the recipient of the MPDU requiring acknowledgment, corresponding to this PHY-RXEND.indication primitive, shall be interpreted as successful acknowledgment, permitting the frame sequence to continue, or to end without retries, as appropriate for the particular frame sequence in progress.
-The recognition of anything else, including any other valid frame, shall be interpreted as failure of the MPDU transmission.
+If the STA recognizes a valid Ack frame addressed to the STA and corresponding to this PHY-RXEND.indication primitive, this recognition shall be interpreted as successful acknowledgement and allows the STA's frame transmission sequence either to continue or to end without retries (whichever is appropriate for the particular frame sequence in progress).

+If the STA does not recognize a valid Ack frame addressed to the STA, this shall be interpreted as failure of its MPDU transmission.
 In this instance, the STA shall invoke its backoff procedure at the PHY-RXEND.indication primitive and may process the received frame.
-An exception is that recognition of a valid Data frame sent by the recipient of a PS-Poll frame shall also be accepted as successful acknowledgment of the PS-Poll frame.”
+If the STA has transmitted a PS-Poll frame, then the STA's receipt and recognition of a valid Data frame transmitted by the recipient of the PS-Poll frame shall also be accepted as successful acknowledgment of the PS-Poll frame.”